MapsPeople/docs/collections/_web/v3/guides/search_and_filtering.md

 layout: tutorial
 nav_weight: 1200
 published: true
-date: 2019-11-21
+date: 2019-11-25
 ---

 ## Search and filtering
 <script async src="https://jsfiddle.net/mapspeople/k2jynm47/embed/html,result/"></script>

 ### Search
-The `mapsindoors.LocationsService` offers the `getLocations` function which can be used for searching for POIs.
+The `mapsindoors.LocationsService` offers the `getLocations` function.
+This function can be used for searching for POIs.
 It will return a Promise that gets resolved when the query has executed.

 See [LocationsService.getLocations](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/LocationsService.html#getLocations) for more information.